dhamaniasad/cytev2/README.md

 - Some results from searching fail to highlight the result snippet
 - Keyboard navigation events: Return to open selected episode, escape to pop timeline view
 - Fallback to object recognition
+- Encryption e.g. Filevault?

+## Credits

+Thanks to these great open source projects:

+- [DiffMatchPatch](https://github.com/google/diff-match-patch): Used to differentiate unchanged and changed text from OCR
+- [AXSwift](https://github.com/tmandry/AXSwift): Used for browser context awareness
+- [KeychainSwift](https://github.com/evgenyneu/keychain-swift): Used to securely store API keys in the Apple Keychain Manager
+- [SQLite.swift](https://github.com/stephencelis/SQLite.swift): Used for the text search functionality
+- [XCGLogger](https://github.com/DaveWoodCom/XCGLogger): Used to save debug logs to disk
+- [llama.cpp](https://github.com/ggerganov/llama.cpp): Used to load and run LLMs for chat when a local model is provided
+- [MacPaw OpenAI](https://github.com/MacPaw/OpenAI): Used to run LLMs for chat when OpenAI API enabled
+-